michael-collins/creative-research-book/projects/ritual/develop_test_and_review.md

 # Develop: Test and review

 Now that you have developed an experience, it is time to test the work.
 You will be assigned a partner, whom you will test your experience on.
 This is an opportunity to practice receiving and interpreting feedback, and to practice analyzing and collecting data on your design.
-A critique of your work might feel stressful at first, but it is one of the most common, and useful processes in design.
+A critique of your work might feel stressful at first, but it is one of the most common and useful processes in design.

 ## Instructions